-In the top-down approach, the CEO or CIO recognizes the company’s real issues such as that sales aren’t increasing, a very slow increase in market share, or a decrease in customer satisfaction.
+In the top-down approach to adopting ITIL 4, the CEO or CIO recognizes the company’s real issues such as that sales aren’t increasing, a very slow increase in market share, or a decrease in customer satisfaction.
 And they recognize that the issue is the siloed work of the various teams, low employee motivation, or employees doing “no value” work.
 They also recognize that they don’t receive enough feedback and improvement opportunities from their teams.

 Based on what the customer tells us, we start by helping them to visualize and understand the service value system.